stefanicjuraj/docs2llms/README.md

 ➜ --llms:        Output file for hyperlinks to the documentation files.
 ➜ --llms-full:   Output file for full documentation content.
 ➜ --format:      Format of the documentation content.
-Available: txt, md, rst.
+Available: md, mdx, txt, rst.
 ➜ --branch:      Repository branch to clone from.
 Defaults to main.
 ➜ --output-dir:  Output directory for the processed documentation content.
 ➜ --skip:        Folders to skip during processing documentation content.
-➜ --exclude:     Exclude documentation files based on extensions.
+➜ --exclude:     Exclude documentation files based on file extensions.
 ➜ --max-size:    Include documentation files smaller than the maximum size (in MB).
 ➜ --summary:     Summary of the processed documentation files.
 ➜ --analyze:     Analysis report of the processed documentation content.